-The Company's principal sources of liquidity are operating cash flows, existing or new credit facilities and new share equity.
+The Company's principal sources of liquidity are operating cash flows, existing or new credit facilities, new secured or unsecured debt, and new share equity.
 The Company monitors its liquidity to ensure it has sufficient funds to complete planned capital and other expenditures.
 The Company mitigates liquidity risk by maintaining adequate banking and credit facilities and monitoring its forecast and actual cash flows.
 The Company may also adjust its capital spending to maintain liquidity.
-See note 15 for further details on the Company's capital structure.
+See note 14 for further details on the Company's capital structure.